Angle Icon

 When it’s used

-Behavioral health notes are primarily used during psychiatric evaluations and therapy sessions.
+Behavioral and mental health notes are primarily used during psychiatric evaluations and therapy sessions.

 These notes are also suitable for documenting follow-up visits for chronic disease management.
 They help in assessing the effectiveness of the prescribed treatment and medication.